anmoljhamb/vscode-spotify-controller/README.md

 To modify the `spotifyControllerClientId` or `spotifyControllerShowInformationAlerts` settings, open your Visual Studio Code settings (`Preferences > Settings`) and search for "Spotify Controller Client ID" or "Spotify Controller Show Information Alerts".

+## API

+The VSCode Spotify Extension utilizes the Spotify Web API to control your Spotify playback directly from Visual Studio Code.
+The extension communicates with a server component to handle authentication and token refreshing.
+The server component is responsible for obtaining and managing the access token required for accessing the Spotify Web API.

+To learn more about the server part of the extension, you can visit the [VSCode Spotify Controller Server](https://github.com/anmoljhamb/vscode-spotify-controller-server) repository.
+The server component plays a crucial role in refreshing the access token and ensuring seamless integration with the Spotify Web API.

+Feel free to explore the server repository for more details on how the access token refresh mechanism works and how it enables the extension to control Spotify playback within Visual Studio Code.

 ## Commands

 -   **Login**: `spotify-controller.login`